 When vehicles are involved, there is a new element of risk introduced in business operations.
 To mitigate this risk for business owners, commercial auto insurance (usually through an insurance agent of an insurance agency or an independent insurance agent) becomes an essential requirement.
 It can buy your peace of mind and keep your business going forward smoothly.

 Auto Hauler Insurance FAQ’s

 Brand new cars are a major target for thieves, who may attempt to steal entire vehicles or raid them for parts.
-This can make leaving vehicles unattended problematic and many insurance companies will not cover auto theft from a truck that has been left unattended, even for a short time period.
-You need to make sure that your policy is properly covered for theft. many insurance policies won’t cover theft if the vehicle was left unattended, make sure you have that covered.
+This can make leaving vehicles unattended problematic, and many insurance companies will not cover auto theft from a truck that has been left unattended, even for a short time period.
+Therefore, you need to make sure that your auto insurance policy is properly covered for theft, even including unattended cars.

-Liability insurance – Liability insurance is required by law in most states and many states will not issue your truck permits and licenses without this basic level of protection.
+Liability insurance is required by law in most states, and many states will not issue your truck permits and licenses without this basic level of protection.
 Liability insurance is there to pay for injuries and damages inflicted on other people when you are at fault in an auto accident.
-This coverage includes bodily Injury and property damages.
+This coverage includes bodily injury and property damages.

-Property Damage – This coverage will help pay the damages that happened to the other vehicle.
-The property damages portion of your liability coverage pays the repair bills and can pay for the replacement of property that is destroyed.
+This coverage will help pay for the damages that happened to the other vehicle.
+The property damages portion of your auto liability coverage pays the repair bills and can pay for the replacement of property that is destroyed.

-Uninsured motorist – Uninsured or underinsured motorist coverage protects you from losses that are caused if you get into an accident where the other driver doesn’t have insurance or doesn’t have enough insurance.
-If the driver at fault does carry liability insurance but it is not enough to pay for all of the damages and injuries inflicted by the accident, your uninsured motorist policy will make up the differences.
+Uninsured or underinsured motorist coverage protects you from losses that are caused if you get into an accident where the other driver doesn’t have insurance or doesn’t have enough insurance.
+If the driver at fault does carry liability insurance, but it is not enough to pay for all of the damages and injuries inflicted by the accident, your uninsured motorist policy will make up for the differences.

-Bodily Injury – Bodily injury coverage pays for physical injuries and harm that is inflicted as a result of an auto accident.
-For example if you were driving your car carrier and bumped into another car, injuring the people in the other vehicle your bodily injury coverage will pay the medical bills that arise for the people injured in the other vehicles.
+Bodily injury coverage pays for physical injuries and harm that is inflicted as a result of an auto accident.
+For example, if you were driving your car carrier and bumped into another car, injuring the people in the other vehicle, your bodily injury coverage will cover medical payments that arise for the people injured in the other vehicles.
 This includes standard medical bills such as hospital transport and emergency room care.
-It also includes physician’s bills, prescription medications and rehabilitative care as well as losses in wages if they have to take time off work for recovery.
+It also includes physician’s bills, prescription medications, and rehabilitative care, as well as losses in wages if they have to take time off work for recovery.

-Collision Damage Protection – This coverage is designed to take care of your truck if your car carrier turned too sharply into a truck stop and scraped the side of a building and gets damaged, or if it collided with another object.
+This coverage is designed to take care of your truck if your car carrier turns too sharply into a truck stop and scrapes the side of a building and gets damaged or if it collides with another object.
 Collision damage protection will pay for the cost of the repairs.

-Unattended Truck Coverage – Truck drivers are required by law to rest regularly when traveling long distances.
-Leaving the truck unattended opens it up to risk of damage or theft.
-Protect yourself from this risk with unattended truck coverage.
+Truckers are required by law to rest regularly when traveling long distances.
+Leaving the truck unattended opens it up to the risk of damage or theft.
+Protect yourself from this risk with unattended truck insurance.

 As with any other vehicle insurance, the cost will depend on a number of factors.
 Generally speaking, it’s somewhat expensive to insure these vehicles due to the added liability of multiple cars, heavier weight, and distance traveled.
 Agencies will issue differing insurance quotes based on the (types of) coverage you require.
 Car hauler insurance costs can range from $800 to $1400 per month.

 There are many factors that go into determining your insurance rate: